broadinstitute/polyphonia/README.md

 In the visualization of potential cross-contamination, we see that USA-MA-Broad_CRSP-01323-2021, in well H10, is potentially contaminated by USA-MA-Broad_CRSP-01315-2021, in well H9, and that the median allele frequency of potentially contaminating alleles is 4.9%.

 In the iSNVs visualization, we see that USA-MA-Broad_CRSP-01323-2021, in well H10, has 21 positions with intrahost variation (base substitutions only) passing our thresholds, and that USA-MA-Broad_CRSP-01315-2021, in well H9, has 3.
-We did not examine intrahost variation in the other wells.
+We did not examine intrahost variation in any of the other wells.

 Our intermediate and temporary files are in the directory `/opt/polyphonia/test/test1_intermediate_files`.